trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 ### ClientRequestToken

 A unique token to be provided by you to identify the request, these will expire after 10 minutes.
+Use to ensure that the request is idempotent.

 ### Identity